DataDog/documentation/content/account_management/faq/how-is-datadog-retrieving-my-data-are-my-data-and-credentials-safe.md

 * All communication to Datadog is via HTTPS.
 * [The full license agreement][1].
 * [The Agent is entirely open source][2].
-* Some installations (for example, installing the Agent on CentOS 5), requests your password.
-The password is needed because it's installing packages - Datadog does not retain it in any way.
+* Some installations (for example, installing the Agent on CentOS 5), request your password.
+The password is needed because it's installing packages—Datadog does not retain it in any way.
 You can also use the step-by-step directions if you prefer to see exactly what the script is doing.

 See the [list of IPs and ports used by Datadog][3] for more information.